CaffeineOverflowAngeL/Fairness-Aware-Graph-Neural-Networks-for-ICU-Length-of-Stay-Prediction-in-IoT-Enabled-Environments/README.md

 ##### Contacting us:

-Please do not hesitate to contact amaroudis@hua.gr with any questions or issues related to the code or the paper.
+Please do not hesitate to reach out to amaroudis@hua.gr with any questions or issues related to the code or the paper.

 ##### Citing MIMIC-IV Data Pipeline:
 MIMIC-IV Data Pipeline code is available on [ML4H](https://github.com/healthylaife/MIMIC-IV-Data-Pipeline).